-- Overall security goal: Authenticated and Confidential Channel Establishment (ACCE), or Server-only ACCE - Handshake Protocol - \odot Cipher suites are negotiated, not fixed \rightarrow "Downgrade attacks" - Doesn't use CCA secure PKE, but is overall CCA secure if error in decryption "never revealed" (tricky to ensure!) - Record Protocol - Using MAC-then-Encrypt is tricky: - © CCA-secure when using SKE implemented using a stream cipher (or block-cipher in CTR mode) or CBC-MAC - But insecure if it reveals information when decryption fails - e.g., different times taken by MAC check (or different error messages!) when a format error in decrypted message - TLS 1.3 uses easier to analyse protocols
+- Overall security goal: Authenticated and Confidential Channel Establishment (ACCE), or Server-only ACCE - Handshake Protocol - \bullet Cipher suites are negotiated, not fixed \rightarrow "Downgrade attacks" - Doesn't use CCA secure PKE, but is overall CCA secure if error in decryption "never revealed" (tricky to ensure!) - Record Protocol - Using MAC-then-Encrypt (as in TLS 1.2) is tricky: - CCA-secure when using SKE implemented using a stream cipher (or block-cipher in CTR mode) or CBC-MAC - But insecure if more information revealed on decryption fails - e.g., different times taken by MAC check (or different error messages!) when a format error in decrypted message - TLS 1.3 uses easier to analyse protocols